craggASAP/Nicotinic_Receptor/jGCaMP8m/README.md

 **Installation:**

-To install MATLAB you require a paid subscription from MATLAB.
+To install MATLAB on a PC you require a paid subscription from MATLAB.

 **Files:**